 Distractions occur often in our daily lives and can affect our ability to remain focused on a goal-oriented task.
 For instance, receiving a distressing text message may interfere with one’s ability to remain focused on studying for an exam.
 The process known as working memory is critical for the maintenance of goal-oriented information, but the mechanisms of this phenomenon are still being researched.
 We aim to understand how the effects of distraction impact WM performance and furthermore, what are the underlying brain mechanisms responsible for this effect.

 Affective Working Memory

-We seek to understand how working memory functions with emotional feeling states as the memoranda.
-Our research currently investigates in what way this ability, known as affective working memory, plays a role in higher order affective and cognitive processing.
+We seek to understand how working memory functions when holding emotions in mind.
+Our research currently investigates in what way this ability, known as affective working memory (AWM), plays a role in higher order processing.
+Our current projects include:

 Affective Forecasting and AWM: Affective forecasting refers to the ability to predict our future feelings, which plays a large role in how we make choices.
 We examine the role AWM and cognitive working memory plays in individual differences in the accuracy of these predictions.